Table Of Contents

 Don’t get carried away by all the freedoms you find on enterprise platforms like AWS.
 Instead of aiming for everything you can afford, try provisioning your resources based on your system needs.

-5. Monitor cloud costs
+8. Monitor cloud costs

 This is where a cloud cost intelligence platform, like CloudZero, can help.

-CloudZero provides visibility into your cloud costs, enabling organizations and engineering teams to drill into cost data from a high level down to the individual components that drive their cloud spend — and see exactly what cloud services cost them the most and why.
+CloudZero provides visibility into your cloud costs, enabling organizations and engineering teams to drill into cost data from a high level down to the individual components that drive their cloud spend — and see precisely what cloud services cost them the most and why.

-With detailed cost intelligence, organizations can make informed product, engineering, and business decisions. to see how CloudZero can put your engineering team in control of cloud spend.
+With detailed cost intelligence, organizations can make informed product, engineering, and business decisions.